srlabs/phink/book/src/CONCEPT.md

-# Concepts and Terminology
+# Concepts and terminology

 ## Concepts

-### Fuzzing in general
+### Fuzzing

 **Fuzzing** is an automated software testing technique that involves providing random data inputs to a program.
-The primary goal is to uncover anomalies, such as crashes, assertion failures, that signify potential vulnerabilities.
+The primary goal is to uncover anomalies, such as crashes and assertion failures.
+These are intriguing because they pinpoint potential vulnerabilities.

-### Property-based Fuzzing
+### Property-based fuzzing

 **Property-based testing** involves specifying properties or invariants that your ink! contract should always satisfy.
 In
 Phink, these properties act as assertions.
-Phink uses this approach by allowing developers to define properties directly within ink! smart contracts.
-Such properties are then tested against varied inputs, ensuring the contract maintains its invariants across all possible data conditions.
+Phink makes it possible for developers to define properties directly within ink! smart contracts.
+Such properties are then tested against varied inputs.
+In this way, the contract maintains its invariants across all possible data conditions.
+But there is a final twist in the fuzzing tale.

-### Coverage-guided Fuzzing
+### Coverage-guided fuzzing

 **Coverage-guided fuzzing** is a fuzzing strategy that focuses on maximizing code coverage during testing.
 It uses feedback from code execution paths to guide input generation, focusing on unexplored parts of the code.
-Phink instruments ink! smart contracts to track code coverage, optimizing its fuzzing efforts by targeting less examined paths.
+Phink instruments ink! smart contracts to track code coverage.
+Optimizing fuzzing efforts by targeting less examined paths is what makes the game worth playing.

 ## Terminology